What Employers Are Asking: February 2026

 3. My company uses an AI tool to screen job applicants.
 Are there new compliance requirements?

-Yes, and the regulatory landscape is evolving rapidly.
-A growing number of jurisdictions have enacted or proposed laws governing the use of automated employment decision tools (AEDTs) in hiring.
-The most notable requirements include:
+The regulatory landscape around AI in hiring is evolving.
+A growing number of jurisdictions have enacted or are considering laws governing the use of automated employment decision tools (AEDTs) in hiring.
+Depending on the jurisdiction, requirements may include:

 - Bias audits.
-Some jurisdictions require employers using AEDTs to conduct independent bias audits before deploying the tools and to make audit results publicly available.
+Some jurisdictions, such as New York City, may require employers using AEDTs to conduct independent bias audits before deploying the tools and to make audit results publicly available.
+Employers should check the requirements in each jurisdiction where they recruit or hire.

 - Candidate notice and disclosure.
-Laws in certain states and cities require employers to inform candidates when AI or automated tools are being used to screen, evaluate, or rank their applications.
-Some laws also require disclosure of the data inputs used by the tool.
+Laws in certain jurisdictions may require employers to inform candidates when AI or automated tools are being used to screen, evaluate, or rank their applications.
+Some may also require disclosure of the data inputs used by the tool.

 - Consent requirements.
-In some jurisdictions, candidates must consent to AI-based evaluation, or at minimum be given the option to request an alternative selection process.
+In some jurisdictions, candidates may need to consent to AI-based evaluation, or at minimum be given the option to request an alternative selection process.

 - Record retention.
 Employers may be required to retain records related to AI tool usage, bias audit results, and candidate notifications for a specified period.

-Employers using AI screening tools should work with their vendors to understand what bias testing has been performed, request documentation, and ensure that the tools and the employer's processes comply with applicable laws.
-Vendors bear some responsibility for their products, but the employer remains the legally accountable party for hiring decisions.
+Because this area of law is developing rapidly, employers using AI screening tools should work with their vendors to understand what bias testing has been performed, request documentation, and consult qualified counsel to ensure that the tools and the employer's processes comply with applicable laws.
+Vendors bear some responsibility for their products, but the employer generally remains the legally accountable party for hiring decisions.

 4. What is happening with pay transparency laws in 2026?

 Pay transparency continues to be one of the most active areas of state and local employment legislation.
-The number of jurisdictions requiring employers to disclose pay ranges in job postings, provide wage information to applicants upon request, or report pay data to state agencies has grown steadily and continues to expand in 2026.
+The number of jurisdictions requiring employers to disclose pay ranges in job postings, provide wage information to applicants upon request, or report pay data to state agencies has been growing and may continue to expand.

 - New states adopting pay transparency requirements.
-Several states that did not previously require pay range disclosure in job postings have enacted or are actively considering such laws for 2026 and beyond.
+Additional states that did not previously require pay range disclosure in job postings may be enacting or considering such laws.

 - Broadening scope of existing laws.
-Some states with existing pay transparency laws have expanded them to cover additional categories of employers, positions, or disclosure triggers.
+Some states with existing pay transparency laws may expand them to cover additional categories of employers, positions, or disclosure triggers.

 - Internal equity implications.
 Pay transparency laws are prompting employers to conduct internal pay equity audits to identify and address disparities before they become visible through required disclosures.

 Employers should review their job posting practices, ensure compliance with every applicable jurisdiction's pay transparency requirements, and consider proactive pay equity analysis as a risk management tool.
-The direction of the law is clearly toward greater transparency, and employers who get ahead of the trend are better positioned to attract talent and avoid enforcement actions.
+The general direction of the law appears to be toward greater transparency, and employers who get ahead of the trend may be better positioned to attract talent and avoid enforcement actions.
+Consulting qualified counsel can help identify the specific requirements applicable in each jurisdiction.

 This briefing is prepared by the AEA Editorial Team based on publicly available regulatory guidance, employment law developments, and employer-reported trends.
 Individual data from AEA members is never disclosed.
 All analysis reflects general observations and should not be treated as legal advice.
 Consult qualified counsel for guidance on specific situations.